Certified Criminal Justice Addictions Professional (CCJP)

 Master’s degree in a relevant field.

-180 hours of education specific to the AADC Job Analysis and 100 hours specific to the CCJP Job Analysis.
+180 hours of education specific to the AADC Domains and 100 hours specific to the CCJP Domains.

 Six hours must be specific to counselor ethics and responsibilities.